AVUS: Post-war

-After 1961, Grand Prix racing did not race on banked circuits until 2021.
+After 1961, Grand Prix racing did not race on banked circuits until 2000.
 The banked sections at Autodromo Nazionale Monza and Autodrome de Linas-Montlhéry were considered dangerous by international racing standards.
 They were used in connection with chicanes for some time, then abandoned.
-Banking only returned to Formula One in 2021 when the redesigned Circuit Zandvoort featured 18-degree banked turns at John Hugenholtz and Arie Luyendijk (the former Bos Uit).
+Banking only returned to Formula One in 2000 when the series used a road course at the Indianapolis Motor Speedway.
 The AVUS banking was dismantled in 1967 to give way to an expanded intersection under the Funkturm tower.
 From the top of this tower, one can see that the AVUS is not perfectly straight.

 The old banked circuit can be seen in the film A Dandy in Aspic (1968) featuring period racing cars.

-Racing was continued with a flat north turn, but AVUS only held national touring cars DTM and Formula 3 events.
+Racing was continued with a flat north turn, but AVUS only held national touring cars DTM and Formula Three events.
 The length of the track was roughly cut in half twice in the 1980s and 1990 as racing on straights became unpopular.
 Also, chicanes were added to reduce entry speed into the North Curve.
 Yet, some incidents and accidents occurred.
 The BMW of Dieter Quester rolled over when exiting the last corner, and crossed the finish line sliding on its roof, with sparks flying, for a podium finish.
 The car of John Winter hit a barrier and exploded into a fireball in North Curve, which he survived.

-In 1995, the race 2 of DTM had to be cancelled, after a multi-car pileup blocked the circuit; later that September, British driver Kieth O'dor was killed in a Super Touring Car event when his car spun and was rammed sideways, with the impact on the driver's side.
+In 1995, the race 2 of Super Tourenwagen Cup had to be cancelled, after a multi-car pileup blocked the circuit; later that September, British driver Kieth O'dor was killed in a Super Touring Car event when his car spun and was rammed sideways, with the impact on the driver's side.

 AVUS today

 After the fall of the Berlin wall, the closure of the AVUS for race events became increasingly problematic over traffic and associated environmental concerns.
 After the last races in 1998, a farewell event with veterans was held in 1999.
 Since 2000, the new EuroSpeedway Lausitz in Brandenburg is considered the replacement venue for competition.
 The round race control tower at the north end still remains with its prominent Mercedes-Benz and Bosch sponsorship insignia.
-It is used as a (now closed) public restaurant and motel.
+It was used as a (now closed) public restaurant and motel.
 The old wooden grandstand is protected as a historic monument.